isc-projects/bind9/doc/arm/reference.rst

 RRset Ordering
 ^^^^^^^^^^^^^^

-When multiple records are returned in an answer it may be useful to configure the order of the records placed into the response.
+When multiple records are returned in an answer, it may be useful to configure the order of the records placed into the response.
 The ``rrset-order`` statement permits configuration of the ordering of the records in a multiple-record response.
 See also the ``sortlist``